jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **No More Magic - The End of Movies**: Like Silicon Valley is today, Hollywood was once a pillar of innovation.
 By mastering modern technology, "the movies" became an affordable and fun night out for the middle class.
 Now we've almost forgotten what movie seats feel like.
 All because the industry used modern technology to oversell blockbusters instead of telling better stories like HBO or Netflix have done so well. _No More Magic_ looks behind the curtain of a dying Industrial Age industry and foreshadows what's to come if our economy doesn't upgrade to the Internet Age soon.
 Note, much of what I learned about humanity's transition from the Industrial Age to the Internet Age I learned by studying the movie industry in this article.

 **The 2008 Economic Crisis Was Only the Beginning**: In the Medieval Age, the sword and scepter were the ultimate levers of power.
 These were replaced by the muskets of a civilian-military and the gavel of a blind justice system.
-In the same fashion, whether we like it or not, the Industrial Age ultimate levers of power are crumbling so they can be replaced by Internet Age technology.
+In the same fashion, whether we like it or not, the Industrial Age supreme levers of power are crumbling so they can be replaced by Internet Age technology.
 That's why the image for this article is the people of the Industrial Age "player god" waking up, while the leader is looking up in sadness; his time in the sun is over.
 I was writing this article in 2006 and finished up in 2009.
 Like _A New Philosophy_, it says we need to upgrade our way of life to digital technology but is cruder in doing so.

 ![old philosophy in a new world]((https://www.deviantart.com/philipstraub/art/Command-and-Conquer-Concept-Art-406881632) _The land of perpetual profit.
 We're never going to get there with Left/Right politics.
 [Credit: Philip Straub](https://www.deviantart.com/philipstraub/art/Command-and-Conquer-Concept-Art-406881632)._